During prostate cancer treatment - CancerChoices

 Compared to men under active surveillanceclose monitoring and delayed local treatment with curative intent as needed who didn’t make lifestyle changes, those who followed Ornish’s program had favorable biological markers, including lower prostate specific antigen (PSA) levels.

 Simply put, the program urges you to “Eat well, stress less, love more, move more.”
-(These are also four of our 7 Healing Practices.)
+(These are also four of our 7 Lifestyle Practices.)
 In response to criticism from some conventional practitioners, Dr. Ornish asks: “What’s the more radical treatment: have a heart transplant (or prostatectomy) or walk, meditate, eat vegetables and quit smoking?“5Dean Ornish Symington 2017.
 The New School at Commonweal.
 December 12, 2017.
 Viewed March 25, 2023.

 Even though the program “is considered experimental and investigational as a treatment” for prostate cancer,6Aetna.
 Ornish Cardiac Rehabilitation Program.
 February 28, 2018.
 Viewed September 20, 2018. evidence shows that adopting these healthy lifestyle changes provides benefit: compared to men under active surveillance who didn’t make lifestyle changes, those who followed Ornish’s program had favorable biological markers, including lower PSA levels.
 Benefits are directly proportional to the degree of lifestyle changes made.7Dean Ornish Symington 2017.
 The New School at Commonweal.
 December 12, 2017.
 Viewed March 25, 2023.